bebop/ark/README.md

-# Allbase
+# ark

-## Allbase is a database for engineering organisms
+## ark is a database for engineering organisms

-* **Comprehensive:** Allbase is a single service that can search, store, and cross reference sequences and pathways from genbank, rhea, chembl, and uniprot
+* **Comprehensive:** ark is a single service that can search, store, and cross reference sequences and pathways from genbank, rhea, chembl, and uniprot

-* **Modern:** Allbase serves JSON and is written in Go.
-Allbase parses legacy file formats so you don't have to.
+* **Modern:** ark serves JSON and is written in Go. ark parses legacy file formats so you don't have to.

-* **Stable (soon):** Allbase will be well tested and designed to be used in industrial, academic, and hobbyist settings
+* **Stable (soon):** ark will be well tested and designed to be used in industrial, academic, and hobbyist settings

 ## Install

-Allbase is still in hot development and not production ready.
+ark is still in hot development and not production ready.
 We currently only ship a pre-release dev branch for contributors.

- `git clone https://github.com/TimothyStiles/allbase && cd allbase && go test -v ./...`
+ `git clone https://github.com/TimothyStiles/ark && cd ark && go test -v ./...`

 ## Community

-* **[Discord](https://discord.gg/Hc8Ncwt):** Chat about Allbase and join us for game nights on our discord server!
+* **[Discord](https://discord.gg/Hc8Ncwt):** Chat about ark and join us for game nights on our discord server!

 ## Contributing